 PlaysStudy materials and links about plays in English

-This section of the site will include materials for both modern and classic dramas.
+This section of the site will eventually include materials and resources for both modern and classic dramas.
 For the present, I will focus on Shakespeare plays that are widely read in American schools.

 How to Read Shakespeare’s Plays